What It Takes to Become a Certified Flight Nurse

 Is It Safe?

 It is very safe.
 When you consider and look at previous crashes, the large majority are preventable.
-Most often, they are secondary to pushing the aircraft’s limits or thinking it won’t happen to me.
-This is where it is important to speak up as a flight crew member.
+They are often secondary to pushing the aircraft’s limits or thinking it won’t happen to me.
+It is important to speak up as a flight crew member.
 It takes three to go and only one to say no.

 All crew members must agree to take the flight.
 If one person feels uncomfortable, then the flight is not taken.
 Pushing weather is another hazard that has led to previous crashes as well.
-There are certain minimums that must be met before a flight can be undertaken, and those minimums should always be enforced.
+Certain minimums must be met before a flight can be undertaken, and those minimums should always be enforced.
 Having great communication with your pilot and partner is important in these situations.
-Briefings with the crew occur at the beginning of every pilot shift to discuss the anticipated weather conditions during that shift.
+Briefings with the crew occur at the beginning of every pilot shift to discuss the anticipated weather conditions.

 Are There Any Special Certifications That Are Needed to Be a Flight Nurse?